paracamplus/ilp9/NanoProjects/tp2.md

 ### NanoProject 2.3 ###

-Currently, a block may contain no binding.
+Currently, a _block_ may contain no _binding_.
 When a block does not introduce new local variables then it is similar to a sequence of instructions.
-Modify the system in order to remove blocks without bindings.
+Modify the system in order to remove blocks without bindings in favor of sequences.

 ### NanoProject 2.4 ###

-Currently, a codefinition may exist without any local function definition.
+Currently, a _codefinition_ may exist without any local _function_ definition.
 This codefinition is therefore equivalent to a sequence.
 Modify the system in order to remove these useless codefinitions.